Herpes - genital; Herpes simplex - genital; Herpesvirus 1; HSV-1; Herpesvirus 2; HSV-2; HSV - antivirals

 - HSV-1 most often affects the mouth and lips and causes cold sores or fever blisters.
 But it can spread from the mouth to the genitals during oral sex.

 - HSV type 2 (HSV-2) most often causes genital herpes.
-It can be spread through skin contact or through fluids from the mouth or genitals.
+It can be spread through skin contact or fluids from the mouth or genitals.

 You may become infected with herpes if your skin, vagina, penis, or mouth comes into contact with someone who already has herpes.